rtarun9/rtarun9.github.io/content/blogs/physically_based_rendering.md

 ### Geometry Shadowing / Masking function.
 ![](/images/pbr/geometry_shadowing.png)
 This function determines the number of microfacets that get shadowed or masked by other microfacets.
 More the roughness of a surface, the more probable these effects can be.
 In our implementation, we actually use the same function to compute both the shadowing and self masking values.
-This is done due to Smiths method.
+This is done by Smiths method.
 The SchickBeckMann function is passed in the surface normal, roughness factor, and X. If X is the light direction, it computes self shadowing, and if X is view direction, it computes masking.
+The final geometry shadowing/masking result is given by the smith function, which is the product of the schlick beckamnn geometry shadowing function with parameter X as view direction, and X as light direction.

 ```cpp
 // Geometry function : approximates the number / relative surface area of the surface which is actually visible to us.